Youth Leadership Program

 The Community Storehouse Youth Leadership Award identifies young people who are working to make a difference in our community.
 Applicants must demonstrate leadership and ingenuity as trailblazers undertaking community initiatives that have measurable results.
 This award and $1000.00 scholarship are presented to the winner at the annual Community Storehouse Hope Dinner and Auction.

-Deadline to submit the application is February 18th.
-Contact Shanna for more information.
+The deadline to submit the application is February 18th.
+Contact Katie for more information.

 2019 Youth Leadership Winner:

 Leader of “Drop the Mum, Close the Gap” Campaign